Skip to content

 Parameter Required Type Description

---in-dir required string Path to the input directory containing the cartloader compilation output
+--in-dir required string Path to the input directory containing the CartLoader asset packaging output

 --catalog-yaml string Required if --upload-method catalog.
-Path to the catalog.yaml file generated in run_cartload2.
-If absent, will use the catalog.yaml in the input directory specified by --in-dir.
+Path to catalog.yaml generated in run_cartload2.
+If absent, uses the catalog in the input directory specified by --in-dir.

---zenodo-token required string Path to your Zenodo access file
+--zenodo-token required string Path to your Zenodo access token file

---title required string Required if --create-new-deposition.
+--title required string Required when creating a new deposition (i.e., if --zenodo-deposition-id is omitted).
 Title for the new Zenodo deposition.

 --creators required list of str List of creators in "Lastname, Firstname" format.